zuai-logo

 Constructive Interference: Waves combine to produce a larger amplitude. | Destructive Interference: Waves combine to produce a smaller amplitude or cancel each other out.

-Describe the formation of standing waves.
+Define 'nodes' in the context of standing waves.